Andy-set-studio/personal-site-eleventy/src/about.md

 ## Enquiries

-I run [Set Studio](https://set.studio), a creative agency that specialises in building excellent websites for everyone.
-We currently have availability for projects starting in Q2 2023, onwards.
+I run [Set Studio](https://set.studio) — design partners for brands that adapt fast and thrive.
+I also run [Piccalilli](https://piccalil.li/), a front-end and design education publisher.

-I’m also an international keynote speaker and have availability for talks in 2023 onwards.
+I’m also an international keynote speaker.
 You can see a previous talk, [here](https://www.youtube.com/watch?v=5uhIiI9Ld5M).
+Drop me an email if you want me to speak at your event!

 For all enquiries, please send me an email at `andy@set.studio` or drop a message on the [Set Studio contact form](https://set.studio/contact).